 “Personally, I would have to say my father, who is 80 years young and a retired school principal.
 He used to bring things home from school that were broken and he put the parts in a box, and I would take a stab at putting them back together.
 I’ll never forget the time he brought home a broken TRS-80 computer.
 It is how I learned to reverse engineer.
 My dad definitely fostered my self-motivation at an early age,” said Mike Nettles, former Chief Information and Digital Officer for Papa John’s International.

 Mentors and Bosses

-Good bosses and mentors are invaluable to getting the guidance a leader needs to developing their career path and leadership mindset.
-From military discipline, to female executive empowerment teams, these CIOs tell TNCR who gave them a leg up in their careers.
+Good bosses and mentors are invaluable to getting the guidance a leader needs to develop their career path and leadership mindset.
+From military discipline to female executive empowerment teams, these CIOs tell TNCR who gave them a leg up in their careers.

 “There have been countless leaders that I’ve been fortunate enough to learn from throughout my career.
 In my first job at Digital Equipment, the guy I worked for ended up leaving for another job, and my boss’s boss asked me to fill in in the interim.
 Six months later, he told me that I was doing a great job and that he wanted me to stay in the role permanently.
 I was very junior in my career at the time, so that really helped me create a lot of confidence in myself when it came to stepping into these kinds of leadership roles.
 He deserves a lot of credit,” said Hoag.

 Adrian Butler, former CIO for Dine Brands, said, “In the Air Force, I also had a lot of people who invested in me, serving as my mentors and coaches.
 They helped me to understand what it truly means to show up well every single day in all aspects of my life and the model I wanted to be as a leader.
 Obviously, technology is important, but I think the people aspect of it is what got me to where I am today – surrounding yourself with really smart, capable people, investing in them, and them investing back in you.